-Key to a successful wellness program is helping improve senior “health literacy” – the ability to understand health information and make the best health care decisions.
+Key to a successful wellness program is helping to improve senior “health literacy” – the ability to understand health information and make the best health care decisions.
 Lifetime Wellness provides tools for seniors to follow their personal care plans and practice healthy behaviors.
 “We offer health education, typically led by a wellness specialist who provides easy steps residents can take to proactively monitor and enhance their health.”

 The company also conducts wellness campaigns throughout the year to help raise awareness of health challenges, from preventing falls to combatting inactivity and making healthy food choices.

-Calculating the return on investment
+Calculating the Return on Investment

 A wellness program benefits residents and senior living providers alike.
 For residents, it can lead to increased independence, reduced medications, and fewer hospital visits.
 For senior living providers, it can yield greater resident satisfaction and influence occupancy by promoting enhanced services through intentional marketing.